-Once the ribs are browned preheat oven to 300°F on regular bake with rack in position 2.
+Once the ribs are browned preheat oven to 300°F with the function set to regular bake, rack in position 2.

 Add onion, garlic, and carrots to casserole and brown.
 As the vegetables brown, scrape the residue on the bottom of the casserole with a wooden spoon to mix in with the vegetables.
 Add the sprigs of thyme and stir.
 Once vegetables are well browned and soft, add the vinegar.
 It will reduce immediately; when it does, add the red wine and simmer for about 5 minutes until the wine has been reduced by half.
 Stir in the tomato paste and place the ribs back into the casserole.
-Stand the ribs up so that the ribs are actually sticking up in the air.
+Stand the ribs up so that the rib is actually sticking up in the air.
 Add enough stock for the liquid to come half way up the sides of the ribs.